 This course shows you how to avoid common mistakes that can cause problems with your embroidery and how to use hoops to make your embroidery shine!

 The mini hoop is a fairly new product and it has taken the embroidery world by storm.
 These hoops are great for very tiny embroideries especially for jewelry to stitch and display.
 Invented 4 years ago by Sonia of Dandelyne and produced in Australia, using the mini hoop is a great way to not only display your miniature endeavors but also support a tiny business!

-There are other company with mini hoops now, but I like the Dandelyne hoops the best because they are not as clunky.
+There are other companies offering mini hoops now, but I like the Dandelyne hoops the best because they are not as clunky.
 The closure is very small and has a good ratio to the size of the hoop.
-Especially if you want to use a mini hoop for jewelry I find a more decent and thinner hoop presents the embroidery better.
-After all it’s not about the hoop, but that which it is holding tight.
+Especially if you want to use a mini hoop for jewelry, I find a more decent and thinner hoop presents the embroidery better.
+After all, it’s not about the hoop, but that which it is holding tight.